XraySpectroscopy/XAS-Data-Interchange/specification/spec.md

 **required**.

-The column labels in the column label line **must** match the values of the headers in the `Column.` namespace.
+The column labels in the column label line **must** match the values of the headers in the `Column` namespace.
 See [The column namespace](#the-column-namespace).

 Several common array labels are defined in the